-2. Nature of the Foundation
+Nature of the Foundation 2

 Foundation North ("the Foundation"), formerly ASB Community Trust, is an "in perpetuity" Community Trust operating under the Community Trusts Act 1999, and is a corporate body registered under the Charitable Trusts Act 1957.
-It seeks to enhance the lives of the people of Auckland and Northland (the Beneficiaries) by wisely allocating, equitably sharing, and responsibly managing the resources that are held in trust for present and future generations in the Auckland and Northland region.
+It seeks to enhance the lives of the people of Tāmaki Makaurau Auckland and Te Tai Tokerau Northland (the Beneficiaries) by wisely allocating, equitably sharing, and responsibly managing the resources that are held in trust for present and future generations in this region.

 The ASB Community Trust ("the Trust"), formerly known as ASB Bank Community Trust, was formed on 30 May 1988 through the creation of a trust deed in compliance with the Trustee Banks Restructuring Act 1988.
 Under the terms of the trust deed, the Trust was settled with 60 million \$1 fully paid ordinary shares in ASB Bank Limited representing 100% of the issued capital.
-As at 31 March 1988, the net tangible asset-backing of those 60 million shares was \$147,655,000.
+As at 31 March 1988, the net tangible assetbacking of those 60 million shares was \$147,655,000.
 In 1989, 45 million shares were sold to the Commonwealth Bank of Australia for \$252,000,000 which was then donated to the ASB Charitable Trust.
 In October 2000, the remaining 15 million shares were sold to the Commonwealth Bank of Australia for \$545,000,000.
 On 27 February 2006 the Trustees of the ASB Charitable Trust resolved to distribute, on or before 31 March 2006, the capital of that Trust (including all accumulations of income and capital to that date, less accrued liabilities) in specie to the ASB Bank Community Trust.
 Subsequent to this distribution, the ASB Charitable Trust was wound up.
 The ASB Bank Community Trust formally changed its name to the ASB Community Trust by way of a deed dated 17 July 2006.
 The ASB Community Trust formally changed its name to Foundation North by way of deed dated 2 March 2015.

-The Foundation is a Public Benefit Entity which makes grants to qualifying organisations in its region.
+The Foundation is a Public Benefit Entity which makes grants to qualifying organisations in its region (Tāmaki Makaurau Auckland and Te Tai Tokerau Northland).
 It is domiciled in Auckland, New Zealand.
-The Foundation's registered office is Allendale House, 50 Ponsonby Road, Auckland, New Zealand.
+The Foundation's registered office is Allendale House, 50 Ponsonby Road, Grey Lynn, Auckland, New Zealand.